-4. CHAPTER FOUR: POLICY, LEGISLATIVE AND SOCIAL SITUATION
+4 CHAPTER FOUR: POLICY, LEGISLATIVE AND INSTITUTIONAL FRAMEWORKS AND ANALYSIS OF THE POLICIES, PLANS, AND PROGRAMMES

-This chapter outlines a description of the existing policy including Plans and Programme (PPP), legislative and institutional frameworks related to the nuclear sector in Kenya in order to determine readiness-status, in-view of socio-environmental and sustainability sensitivity criteria in KNPP.
+This chapter outlines a description of the existing policy, legal and institutional frameworks and Policies, Plans and Programmes (PPP) related to the nuclear sector in Kenya in order to determine readiness-status, in-view of socio-environmental and sustainability sensitivity criteria in KNPP.
 The report scopes out and reviews the effective policy, legal, plans, programmes, and the institutional framework, evolving as foundations of KNPP.